Flayms/Markdown2Pdf.Console/README.md

 --version                                                   Show version information -?, -h, --help                                              Show help and usage information
 ```

+> [!NOTE]
+> Note: setting any of the --toc options will cause a TOC to be generated within the placeholders.

 > [!TIP]
 > All the options can also be directly embedded in the Markdown with a YAML front matter block.
 See [Example](https://github.com/Flayms/Markdown2Pdf/wiki/Markdown2Pdf.Markdown2PdfConverter#examples-1).